GoogleChrome/web.dev/src/site/content/en/media/media-frameworks/index.md

 and conditions in which you can use those features, and then you have to decide which framework is right for your project.
-In the next article we will discuss how we built a [PWA with offline streaming] that implements several complex features—spoiler alert, it was a lot of work and is still far from being a production ready solution.
+In the next article we will discuss how we built a [PWA with offline streaming] that implements several complex features.
+Spoiler alert, it was a lot of work and is still far from being a production ready solution.
 Save yourself the headache and use a framework.

 There are a lot of options out there to choose from, for now this article will